Sumanth1-2/Chronic-Kidney-Disease/README.md

 **Conclusion:**

-The study successfully demonstrated the application of machine learning algorithms in diagnosing Chronic Kidney Disease at an early stage.
-Among the models tested, CatBoost achieved the highest accuracy, making it the most effective tool for CKD prediction in this study.
-Ensemble methods like AdaBoost and Gradient Boosting also performed well, showing their potential in healthcare applications.
-The identification of key features such as hemoglobin, albumin, and specific gravity played a crucial role in enhancing the predictive accuracy of the models.
-This approach offers a promising direction for early intervention and improved patient care.
+This study successfully applied various machine learning algorithms to diagnose Chronic Kidney Disease (CKD) at an early stage, focusing on key features such as hemoglobin, albumin, and specific gravity.
+The models were evaluated based on their accuracy, and the results are as follows:

+**CatBoost:** Achieved the highest accuracy with a perfect score of 1.000 (100%).
+**AdaBoost Classifier**: Also performed exceptionally well, with an accuracy of 0.9917 (99.17%).
+**Gradient Boosting Classifier**: Matched the AdaBoost with an accuracy of 0.9917 (99.17%).
+**Stochastic Gradient Boosting**: Scored slightly lower with an accuracy of 0.9833 (98.33%).
+**Extra Trees Classifier**: Also achieved an accuracy of 0.9833 (98.33%).
+**Decision Tree Classifier**: Showed strong performance with an accuracy of 0.9750 (97.50%).
+**XGBoost:** Matched the Decision Tree Classifier with an accuracy of 0.9750 (97.50%).
+**K-Nearest Neighbors (KNN):** Had the lowest accuracy among the models, scoring 0.7083 (70.83%).

+These results demonstrate that ensemble methods like CatBoost, AdaBoost, and Gradient Boosting are particularly effective in accurately predicting CKD.
+The perfect accuracy achieved by CatBoost highlights its potential as a powerful tool for early CKD diagnosis.
+The identification of the most significant features and the application of these algorithms offer a promising approach to early intervention, which could greatly improve patient outcomes in healthcare settings.